Curling Betting Guide

 As we mentioned already, curling does not quite have the same extensive betting options as the most popular sports in Canada and around the world.
 But there are still easily enough curling markets out there to really get your teeth into.
 Curling is a young sport in terms of sports betting, but one that is growing all the time.

 In this section, we are taking a close look at basically everything you can expect to find when it comes to betting on curling.
+If you need to know more about wagering requirements specifically, why not check out our expert guide?

 What Competitions Can I Bet On?